Financial Aid Programs

 Federal Work–Study Program

 This employment program is administered by New College of Florida and awarded on the basis of financial need.
 The program is funded by the federal government and New College of Florida.
-Eligibility is determined on the basis of information provided on the FAFSA.Work-study is typically not included as part of an initial financial aid package; however, limited work-study funds may be available.
+Eligibility is determined on the basis of information provided on the FAFSA.
+Work-study is typically not included as part of an initial financial aid package; however, limited work-study funds may be available.
 Students interested in work-study should contact Human Resources at the beginning of the semester to inquire about fund availability and their eligibility for this type of aid.

 Applying for Financial Aid

-(November 1 Priority Deadline for continuing students)
+(February 1 Priority Deadline for incoming and continuing students)

 The Free Application for Federal Student Aid (FAFSA) is New College’s application for need-based aid consideration.

-- Create an FSA ID (username and password).
+1. Create an FSA ID (username and password).
 For details, go here.
-This must be done by the student (and by at least one parent if the student is younger than 24 years of age) in order to provide an electronic signature on the FAFSA.
+This must be done by the student (and by parent(s) if the student is younger than 24 years of age) in order to provide an electronic signature on the FAFSA.

 Financial Aid Disbursement